Frequently Asked Questions about the UH Server Registration & Scanning Requirements

 Q. What will happen if I don't register and/or scan my servers?

 A. If you do not register a server after being requested to do so, your server may be blocked from being accessed over the University of Hawaii network and your Chancellor/VP (or designee) notified of the existence and risk of the unregistered and unscanned server.
-ITS will proactively seek out active servers throughout the UH network and provide warning before blocking unregistered active servers that are found.
+ITS will proactively seek out active servers throughout the UH network by performing OpenVAS and nmap scans.
+ITS will provide warning before blocking unregistered active servers that are found.

-Q. What is the deadline to comply with this new requirement?
+Q. What is the deadline to comply with this requirement?

-A. All existing servers are required to be initially registered by July 30, 2011.
-All servers are required to be initially scanned and remediated for vulnerabilities and sensitive information by September 30, 2011.
+A. All servers are required to be scanned and remediated for vulnerabilities and sensitive information by September 15, 2017.
 If sensitive information (as defined in UH Executive Policy E2.214) is stored on a server, the information on the server must be immediately protected in compliance with E2.214.

 Any new servers that are brought up after July 30, 2011 are required to be registered immediately upon server implementation and deployment.
 If the server contains Social Security Numbers, Driver's License Numbers and/or credit card or bank account information, the repository of sensitive information must be reported in the UH Annual Personal Information Survey as required by Hawaii Revised Statutes 487N-7.